rduivenvoorde/jrodos/help/source/index.rst

 After selecting all the right inputs, click OK, that actual measurement data is requested (from the Measurements Postgres database) via a WFS service.

 Note 1, depending on the time-range or the size of the geographical bounding box you are viewing, this can take some time.
+ONLY the measurements in current bounding box are requested.
+Please do not request a few days of data for the whole of europe if you do not want to wait several minutes.
+Start with little area's first.

 The RainRadar
 .............